 In terms of saddle pecking order, the Antares Versus Evo 00 Adaptive with its 3D printing technology (once it's actually available to buy) will be somewhat higher than that of the Antares R3 we have on test, which following the Fizik naming convention sits at the other end of the spectrum, the R indicating Road, and the number the position in range.

-There are also fit options in the Antares range, with Versus coming with a pressure relieving central channel, and Open going one step further with pressure relieving central cut-out, the Antares R3 is more traditional in its make-up, in that it’s a standard common-or-garden saddle with simply the positioning of padding doing all the reliving work .
+There are also fit options in the Antares range, with the Versus coming with a pressure-relieving central channel, and Open going one step further with a pressure-relieving central cut-out.
+The Antares R3 is more traditional in its make-up, in that it's a standard common-or-garden saddle with simply the positioning of padding doing all the relieving work.

 Spine concept fit